-Both procedural and Object-Oriented (OO) COBOL are supported within the JVM.
-OO COBOL classes can inherit classes written in Java and vice versa.
+Both procedural and native Object-Oriented (OO) COBOL are supported within the JVM.
+Native OO COBOL classes can inherit classes written in Java and vice versa.

-The managed COBOL syntax includes many extensions to the COBOL language to support Java features; for example, the TRY ...
+The JVM COBOL syntax includes many extensions to the COBOL language to support Java features; for example, the TRY ...
 CATCH syntax to enable exception handling in COBOL.

-There are also certain directives that help integrate your managed COBOL with Java.
-For example, you can now expose the Linkage Section and entry points in your COBOL to other managed languages by compiling with the ILSMARTLINKAGE directive.
+There are also certain directives that help integrate your JVM COBOL with Java.
+For example, you can now expose the Linkage Section and entry points in your COBOL to other managed languages (such as C#) by compiling with the ILSMARTLINKAGE directive.

-Differences between Visual COBOL and Net Express, Server Express
+Differences between Visual COBOL and Net Express and Server Express